synpixel/roblox-developers-rules/pages/index.md

 Everyone: starts to chat and blow up chat
 Admins: what ping? no pings happened here today, we as the admins (government) would NEVER lie to you!
 Everyone: Ok

+## Rule 23: One Piece is NOT mid

+One Piece is NOT mid. stop saying One Piece is mid.
+ITS GOOD!!
+STOP SAYING ITS MID!!
+ONE PIECE IS NOT MID!! thank you.